TomasHubelbauer/svg-screencast/readme.md

 Display keys being pressed and shortcuts being used like some screenrecording software does.

-### Extract the code out to a library and allow feeding it frames

-Preserve the ability to feed it Electon NativeImage instances and extend it to allow also passing in blobs so that it can be used in both Node and the browser, where it might be useful for generating animations in the browser.

 ### Build a full-screen recorder by using the platform APIs to take a screenshot